Where To Shoot A Deer With A Bow

 A deer’s heart can be found in close proximity to the front of the lungs, but slightly lower in the chest.

-The liver is situated to the rear of the lungs, and protrudes a few inches to their rear, in an area that is relatively near to the center point of the body.
+The liver is situated to the rear of the lungs and protrudes a few inches to the rear in an area relatively near the body’s center point.

-Directly behind the liver, sits the stomach and intestines, which run rearward for the remaining length of the deer’s body cavity.
+Directly behind the liver, the stomach and intestines run rearward for the remaining length of the deer’s body cavity.

 In terms of lethality, a bowhunter should always strive to aim for the heart/lung area.
 This results in a quick, efficient kill.